 7. Ignoring Customer Feedback

-I’ll never forget consulting for a startup whose founder dismissed customer suggestions as “users not understanding our vision.”
+I’ll never forget consulting for an SMB whose founder dismissed customer suggestions as “users not understanding our vision.”
 Six months later, they were out of business, still clinging to their “vision” while competitors listened and adapted.

 Your initial assumptions will be wrong about something.
 The only question is what and to what degree.
 Establish systematic ways to collect, analyze, and act on customer feedback from day one.
 This doesn’t mean reacting to every whim, but it does mean listening for patterns and being willing to evolve.